-Contains pure CBD only, and none of the other cannabinoids, terpenes or other natural compounds found in the whole plant extract.
+Contains pure CBD only, and none of the other cannabinoids, terpenes or other natural compounds found in the hemp plant.

 Research has shown that full spectrum and broad spectrum are superior for overall health and wellness than CBD isolate and provide a higher level of relief due to the whole plant profile and the entourage effect.

-Read our previous post about Full spectrum CBD vs Broad Spectrum CBD vs CBD Isolate
+Read our full post about Full spectrum CBD vs Broad Spectrum CBD vs CBD Isolate

 Another factor in deciding how to take CBD is that different formats offer various levels of bioavailability, absorption rates and time frame for staying in your body.

 Here are the most common ways to take CBD and the pros and cons of each.